 Cancer and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the cancer, an important part of cancer care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

-Palliative care can help a child at any stage of illness.
+Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
+Any person, regardless of age or type and stage of cancer, may receive palliative care.
+It works best when palliative care is started as early as needed in the cancer treatment process.
 People often receive treatment for the cancer and treatment to ease side effects at the same time.
 In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-Your child may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, and radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+Your child may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, or radiation therapy.
 Talk with your child’s doctor about the goals of each treatment in the treatment plan.

-Before treatment begins, talk with your child’s health care team about the possible side effects of your child’s specific treatment plan and supportive care options.
+Before treatment begins, talk with your child’s health care team about the possible side effects of your child’s specific treatment plan and palliative care options.
 And during and after treatment, be sure to tell your child’s doctor or another health care team member if your child is experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care .

 A remission is when cancer cannot be detected in the body and there are no symptoms.
-This may also be called “no evidence of disease” or NED.
+This may also be called having “no evidence of disease” or NED.

 If the cancer does return after the original treatment, it is called recurrent cancer.
 The disease can come back in the same area in which it began or in a new area of the body.

-If the disease has come back very soon after the first treatment or after the use of chemotherapy and radiation therapy, more aggressive therapy, including bone marrow/stem cell transplantation (see below), may be recommended to increase the chances of keeping the disease in remission.
+If the disease has come back very soon after the first treatment or after the use of chemotherapy and radiation therapy, more aggressive therapy, including bone marrow/stem cell transplantation, which is described below, may be recommended to increase the chances of keeping the disease in remission.
 A combination like Ifosfamide (Cyfos, Ifex, Ifosfamidum) and vinorelbine (Navelbine) is typically used to shrink sites of recurrent disease before stem cell transplantation/bone marrow transplantation.